vodquang96/django-anymail/docs/sending/tracking.rst

                   event.recipient, event.click_url))

-You can define individual signal receivers, or create one big one for all event types, which ever you prefer.
+You can define individual signal receivers, or create one big one for all event types, whichever you prefer.
 You can even handle the same event in multiple receivers, if that makes your code cleaner.
 These :ref:`signal receiver functions <signal-receivers>` are documented in more detail below.